softcover/softcover_book/chapters/customization.md

 # Customization and advanced options
 \label{cha:customization}

-Softcover includes a large number of advanced options such as CLI customization, user-defined styling and typesetting commands, and foreign-language support.
+Softcover includes a large number of advanced options such as CLI customization, user-defined styling and typesetting commands, and foreign-language \linebreak support.
 Many of these options are in active development, so I recommend requesting an invitation to the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to get the inside track on their status.

 ## Command-line interface